USGA Handicapping System

-Each golf club must determine its type taking in consideration any of the three (3) descriptions below:
+Each golf club must determine its type taking into consideration any of the three (3) descriptions below:

-Type 3 - The members had no prior affiliation and a majority of the recruiting and sign-up of the membership is done by solicitation to the general public (e.g., Internet, newspaper).
+The members had no prior affiliation and a majority of the recruiting and sign-up of the membership is done by solicitation to the general public (e.g., the Internet, newspaper).

 For a list of Golf Clubs in Puerto Rico which are members of the PRGA, please click HERE

 This service is available to all golfers using the GHIN Service.
 Within eGolfer, the MyGame dashboard has several views with a selected primary focus on scores or scoring statistics.